huggingface/chug/README.md

 Hugging Face `datasets` are supported and work great for exploration, validation, and fine-tune use cases.

+`chug` provides on the fly PDF decoding and rendering via either pypdfium2 (https://github.com/pypdfium2-team/pypdfium2) as a default, or fitz/pymupdf (https://github.com/pymupdf/PyMuPDF) if your use case is okay with their AGPL-3.0 license. `fitz` support must be manually enabled.
+The pdf handling is implemented at the webdataset level, so you can plug it in to other webdataset pipelines.
+This enables large scale sharded streaming of native .pdf files without needing to pre-render to .png/.tiff, etc.

 ## Design

 ### Submodule Hierarchy